Meru Kimura

-Meru Kimura (木村メル; born 27 June 2001), is a professional footballer who plays as a centre-back for Liga 1 club PSIS Semarang.
+Meru Kimura (木村メル; born 28 June 2001) is a Japanese professional footballer who plays as a centre-back for Liga 1 club Bali United.

 Club career

 PSKC Cimahi

 Ahead of the third match of Group B of the 2021–22 Liga 2 competition, PSKC Cimahi has officially signed a young player with Japanese blood, Meru Kimura.
 Before joining PSKC Cimahi, Meru Kimura played for Bali United Youth and had played for Persik Kediri.
 In addition, he also took part in the selection at Persebaya Surabaya.

 RANS Nusantara F.C.

 He was signed for RANS Nusantara to play in 2022–23 Liga 1.

 PSIS Semarang (loan)

 PSIS Semarang has again brought in players in the 2022–23 Liga 1 half-season transfer market.
 This time Laskar Mahesa Jenar brought in defender Meru Kimura on loan from RANS Nusantara.
 The 21-year-old player was brought in to add depth to the squad at the back.
 Meru made his professional debut on 16 January 2023 in a match against RANS Nusantara at the Pakansari Stadium, Bogor.